justPauw/pokemon-umbral-stasis/docs/pokemon/012-furret.md

       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="This Pokemon is always successful fleeing from wild battles, even if trapped by a move or ability.">Run-away</a>
         /<a href='' title="This Pokemon cannot have its accuracy lowered.
 This ability does not prevent any accuracy losses other than stat modifiers, such as the accuracy cut from fog; nor does it prevent other Pokemon's evasion from making this Pokemon's moves less accurate.
 This Pokemon can still be passed negative accuracy modifiers through heart swap.
 Overworld: If the first Pokemon in the party has this ability, any random encounter with a Pokemon five or more levels lower than it has a 50% chance of being skipped.">Keen-eye</a>
+        /<a href='' title="When this Pokemon enters battle, it reveals an opposing Pokemon's held item to all participating trainers.
+In a double battle, if one opponent has an item, this Pokemon will Frisk that Pokemon; if both have an item, it will Frisk one at random.">Hidden: Frisk</a>
       </div>
     </div>
   </div>